 - Final Fight uses this trope in most of its games:

 - Starting with the first one that has Cody Traversnote (balance), Guy (speed) and Mike Haggar (strength).
 In an interesting example, Haggar is Playing Against Type, since he's the Hero Protagonist of the series, later reusing this formula with another Capcom character: the barbarian-turned-lion Leo.

 - The sequel Final Fight 2 has Cody and Guy being replaced by Carlos Miyamoto (balance) and Maki Genryuusai (speed), with Haggar still on the lead.

 - In Final Fight 3 and the Arcade Mode of Final Fight: Streetwise, there's a fourth character added to the mixture which have different abilities than the aforementioned trio (Guy becomes this in the former, with Lucia and Dean being the speed and balance respectively; and Cody in the latter, leaving the balance to his brother Kyle), but the pattern is still there.

 - About Capcom, the pattern repeats in Knights of the Round, where King Arthur is the balance, Lancelot is the speed and Percival is the strength.

 - While you can't always manage the three of them, the usual setting of Battletoads is Rash as the balance, Zitz as the speed and Pimple as the strength.

 - In Streets of Rage series, Axel Stone and Blaze Fielding stay in all games as the balance and speed respectively, having the character of strength variable between games (Adam Hunter in 1, Max Thunder in 2 and Dr. Zan in 3), with the addition of Eddie "Skate" Hunter in the last 2 games as a middle point between balance and speed.
-The recent 4 keeps the formula with Axel, Blaze and a grownup "Skate" with the addition of two new characters, one of them is the strength.
+The recent 4 keeps the formula with Axel and Blaze staying, with Adam returning to take Skate's place, with the addition of two new characters, one of them is the strength.

 - Technos Japan's The Combatribes, the three main characters follow this pattern with Berserker (balance), Blitz (speed), and Bullova (strength).